-- I am a magna cum laude graduate of the University of North Carolina at Greensboro, where I majored in education.
+- I am a magna cum laude graduate of the University of North Carolina at Greensboro (Go Spartans!).

 - I love worship, studying scripture, and sipping on a nice red wine.
-Crackling fires, nature, and long, vigorous walks nurture me, too.
+Crackling fires, rocking chairs, good books, nature, and long, vigorous walks nurture me, too.

 - For my 40th birthday, clad in pearls and my Eddie Bauer blazer, I went to a tattoo joint and got inked.
 I usually forget I have that tiny rosebud on my right shoulder.